Naprzód Lipiny

 During the Second World War, German occupiers changed club's name to Turn und Sportverein (TuS) Lipine.
 It joined the Gauliga Oberschlesien in 1941, winning the league in 1943–44, its last completed edition.
 The team, with the Piec brothers, was a sensation in the 1942–43 season of Tschammer Cup (German Cup) games.
 TuS reached as far as semifinals of the tournament, only then to lose 0–6 to the professionals of TSV 1860 Munich.

 After the war, Naprzod in 1949 won promotion to newly created Second Division.
 It played there in the years 1949–1952 and 1955–1962.
-Twice Lipiny's side was very close to winning promotion to First Division, however referees and soccer authorities did not like Naprzod and in mysterious circumstances, teams of Arkonia Szczecin and Gwardia Warszawa finished games in front of it.
+Twice Lipiny's side was very close to winning promotion to First Division, however referees and soccer authorities did not like Naprzod and in mysterious circumstances, teams of Arkonia Szczecin and Gwardia Waraw finished games in front of it.
 In 1950–51, Naprzod reached the quarter-finals of Polish Cup.
 Currently, the team plays in Upper Silesian, regional B-class.

-Naprzod, however, is famous not only for its soccer team, but also boxers (Lipiny's Jerzy Rudzki was for three times boxing champion of Poland – 1931, 1932, 1933) and table-tennis players (team champions of Poland in 1947, 1948 and 1950).
+Naprzód, however, is famous not only for its football team, but also boxers.
+Jerzy Rudzki was for three times boxing champion of Poland – 1931, 1932, 1933.
+Naprzód's table-tennis players won three Polish championships, in 1947, 1948 and 1950.